Updated on February 3, 1:07 p.m. (GMT+8): Improved relevancy.

-The Demon Slayer Entertainment District Arc’s extended finale did not disappoint, as it featured an introduction to one of the strongest antagonists in the series.
-Fans also received the good news that the upcoming Season 3 will adapt the Swordsmith Village Arc.
+The Demon Slayer Entertainment District arc’s extended finale did not disappoint, as it featured an introduction to one of the strongest antagonists in the series.
+Moving forward, Season 3 will adapt the Swordsmith Village arc.

 Who is Doma?

 Doma holds the title of Upper Moon Two, the second-ranked, amongst the Twelve Demon Moons in the Demon Slayer series.
 He is best known for his rainbow-colored eyes, an unusual trait he was born with that led his parents to believe he was able to hear the voices of gods.